Dog Skin Infections: How To Spot The Signs And When To Seek Treatment

 Yeast Skin Infections

 Yeast dermatitis, also called Malassezia dermatitis, is caused by the fungus Malassezia pachydermatis.
 It’s an extremely common cause of skin infections in dogs.
 Yeast infections aren’t contagious.
-Although yeast infections can appear anywhere on a dog’s body, some areas are especially prone: ears, in skin folds, between paw pads, or in other hot, humid areas of the body.
+Although yeast infections can appear anywhere on a dog’s body, some areas are especially prone: ears, skin folds, paw pads, or other hot, humid areas of the body.

 Predisposed Breeds